spillala/containerLifeCycle/README.md

 project is implemented in Python

 ## Prerequisites
-- Install all Modules required mentioned in requirements.txt file
+- Install all Modules required in requirements.txt file
 - Docker should be running on local machine
-- Clone repository containerLifeCycle in one of the avilable ways Lear more about cloning a repo https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository
+- Clone repository 'containerLifeCycle' in one of the avilable ways Learn more about cloning a repo https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository
 ## How to run tests
 - Go to tests folder of the repository - containerLifeCycle/tests
 - run containertest.py with test and container to be tested